ContinuousEngineeringProject/terraform-google-factory/docs/contributors/PR_GUIDE.md

 Another phenomenon of open-source projects (where anyone can comment on any issue) is the dog-pile - your pull request gets so many comments from so many people it becomes hard to follow.
 In this situation, you can ask the primary reviewer (assignee) whether they want you to fork a new pull request to clear out all the comments.
 You don't HAVE to fix every issue raised by every person who feels like commenting, but you should answer reasonable comments with an explanation.

-## 9. Common Sense and Courtesy
+### 9. Common Sense and Courtesy

 No document can take the place of common sense and good taste.
 Use your best judgment, while you put a bit of thought into how your work can be made easier to review.
 If you do these things your pull requests will get merged with less friction.

-## 10. Trivial Edits
+### 10. Trivial Edits

 Each incoming Pull Request needs to be reviewed, checked, and then merged.

 While automation helps with this, each contribution also has an engineering cost.
-Therefore it is appreciated if you do NOT make trivial edits and fixes, but instead focus on giving the entire file a review.
+Therefore, it is appreciated if you do NOT make trivial edits and fixes, but instead focus on giving the entire file a review.

 If you find one grammatical or spelling error, it is likely there are more in that file, you can really make your Pull Request count by checking formatting, checking for broken links, and fixing errors and then submitting all the fixes at once to that file.